Bliss Submission Guidelines

 The difference between Brazen and Bliss is heat!
 In Brazen, the sexual interaction is the gravitational force that brings the characters to true love.
 In a Bliss, the sexual attraction is not the focus, but rather a result.
-Bliss has closed-door sex scenes and Red-Hot Bliss has 1-2 sex scenes.
+Bliss has closed-door sex scenes.

 The fine print:

 • Manuscripts should be between 45k-65K words in length.
 Unless you are an established category romance author querying on proposal, manuscripts must be complete prior to submission.
 Proposals should include at least the first two chapters.

 • Novellas 15-40k are accepted.